ratatui/ratatui-website/src/concepts/rendering.md

 mode.
 Most traditional GUI libraries operate under the retained mode paradigm.
 However, `ratatui` employs the immediate mode rendering approach. for TUI development.

-This makes `ratatui` is different from GUI frameworks you might use, because it only updates when you tell it to.
+This makes `ratatui` different from GUI frameworks you might use, because it only updates when you tell it to.

 ## What is Immediate Mode Rendering?